mackenziegrimes/better-friend-backend/README.md

 # better-friend
 > Simple relationship tracking app to help you be a better friend.

-- Built on Python Flask API
+- Built on Python Flask/Quart API

 Author: Mackenzie Grimes